salvatore-081/adventOfCode/README.md

 # How to run
 My programming language of choice is [Go](https://go.dev/learn/).

-You can run any solutions by navigating in the dedicated folder and the executing the command:
+You can run any solutions by navigating in the dedicated folder and then executing the command:
 > go run main.go

 # Solutions